google/starthinker/README.md

 - The code is Apache Licensed and fully modifiable by your team.

 ## Where Is The Documentation?

 Most directories contain a README.me file.
 These are instructions for how to use the code in that directory.
 General structure ofthe code is:

 - [/install](install/) - Scripts for installing and deploying StarThinker.
-- [/starthinker_assets](starthinker_assets/) - Holds all configuration files when you launch StarThinker.
 - [/starthinker/util](starthinker/util/) - Low level library wrappers around Google API with helpers to handle common errors.
 - [/starthinker/task](starthinker/task/) - Handlers for each task specified in a JSON recipe.
 - [/starthinker/gtech](starthinker/gtech/) - Complete solution templates provided by Google gTech that you can deploy.